irenekb/RRI-3D/README.md

   <div>
   Find the best 3D structure after a SimRNA surface run and the SSAllignment analysis Parse over all comparison.py files (individual runs and the overview).
-  Looking for the most common secondary  structure in the overview file.
+  Search for the most frequent secondary structure in the overview file.
-  Look for this secondary structure in all individual runs and seperate them (max_file).
+  Search for this secondary structure in all individual runs and separate them (max_file).
-  The structure with the best energy (3D) is the one for the next constrained SimRNA run in the pipeline
+  The structure with the best energy (3D) is the one for the next constrained SimRNA run in the pipeline.
   </div>

   <table>